-To set an investment strategy which targets an expected return over liabilities of at least 2% p.a. net of fees whilst, at the same time, managing the investment risk
+To set an investment strategy which targets an expected return over the liabilities of +1-3% whilst, at the same time, managing the investment risk profile.

 STRATEGY

 The asset allocation strategy chosen to meet the objective above is set out in the table below.
 The Trustee will monitor the actual asset allocation against the ranges set out in the tables in this section.